VicV/Promises/README.md

 ##Progress

 Update 1: So far, I've created the general listener and an interface for promises.
 The first commit will be chunky because I didnt have wifi for a while.

+Update 2: So, the listener will look out for these events: Failed, Cancelled, (and failedOrCancelled for the lazy), and succeed.